PecanProject/betydb-data-access/original_api.md

 contain the species name information directly.

 _**Caveat!** There is no guarantee that these id numbers will not change!_
-Although it is rather unlikely that the id number for Panicum virgatum will change between the time we query the species table to look it up and the time we use it to query the traits table, it entirely possible that if we run the query
+Although it is unlikely that the id number for Panicum virgatum will change between the time we query the species table to look it up and the time we use it to query the traits table, it entirely possible that if we run the query
-{{book.BETYdb_URL}}/traits.xml?specie_id=938 a year from now, the results will be for an entirely different species!
+{{book.BETYdb_URL}}/traits.xml?specie_id=938 a year from now, the result will be for an entirely different species!
 For this and other reasons, it is worthwhile learning how to do cross-table queries.